Nasal Issues & Nosebleed

 Yes, you can bring one or two family members with you on a medical attendant visa.
 Bangla Health Connect can also assist in arranging accommodation near the hospital.

-How many days do I need to stay in India for treatment?
+How many days do I need to stay abroad for treatment?

-Most urinary treatments need about 7 to 14 days in India, depending on the condition and recovery.
-Bangla Health Connect helps plan your stay based on your doctor's advice.
+Most urinary treatments take about 7 to 14 days, depending on your condition and recovery.
+We’ll plan your stay based on your doctor’s advice.

 What is the difference between frequent urination and an overactive bladder?